The Case for an Agrarian Economy

 Jason Peters is professor of English and the Dorothy J. Parkander Chair in Literature at Augustana College.

-"For students of American literature, for contemporary Agrarians, for historians of American ideas, and for all those who believe that a 'third way economics' deserves new attention in our raucous social-economic times, this is the equivalent to a musicologist's discovery of a long-lost symphony by Mozart or Brahms.
-John Crowe Ransom's 1932 essay Land! is insightful American history, at once splendidly old and remarkably fresh. ~Allan C. Carlson, editor, The Family in America
+"For students of American literature, for contemporary Agrarians, for historians of American ideas, and for all those who believe that a 'third way economics' deserves new attention in our raucous social-economic times, this is equivalent to a musicologist's discovery of a long-lost symphony by Mozart or Brahms.
+John Crowe Ransom's 1932 essay Land! is insightful American history, at once splendidly old and remarkably fresh." —Allan C. Carlson, author of The New Agrarian Mind